 Social intelligence describes the exclusively human capacity to use very large brains to effectively navigate and negotiate complex social relationships and environments.
-Psychologist and professor at the London School of Economics Nicholas Humphrey believes it is social intelligence or the richness of our qualitative life, rather than our quantitative intelligence, that truly makes humans what they are – for example what it’s like to be a human being living at the center of the conscious present, surrounded by smells and tastes and feels and the sense of being an extraordinary metaphysical entity with properties which hardly seem to belong to the physical world.
+It is social intelligence or the richness of our qualitative life, rather than our quantitative intelligence, that truly makes humans what they are – for example what it’s like to be a human being living at the center of the conscious present, surrounded by smells and tastes and feels and the sense of being an extraordinary metaphysical entity with properties which hardly seem to belong to the physical world.

-Social scientist and research director at the Social Intelligence Technology Group Ltd, Ross Honeywill views social intelligence as an aggregated measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social change.
-A person with a high social intelligence quotient (SQ) is no better or worse than someone with a low SQ, they just have different attitudes, hopes, interests and desires.
+Social scientist, Dr Ross Honeywill views social intelligence as an aggregated measure of self and social awareness, evolved social beliefs and attitudes, and a capacity and appetite to manage complex social change.
+A person with a high social intelligence quotient (SQ) is no better than someone with a low SQ, they just have different attitudes, hopes and desires.

 We find ourselves at a pivotal moment where entrepreneurs worldwide are recognising the importance of changing the way they work, live and play.

 Recent studies reveal that we use different parts of our brain for analytical thinking and for social thinking.
 When one is activated the other is suppressed.
 So, analytical thinking (usually associated with IQ) is really good for logical reasoning and problem solving, but it simultaneously reduces the social thinking associated with emotional intelligence (EQ) and social intelligence (SQ).